top of page

 "Whatever IT is, Mashburn has it ...
 Portraying a Southern belle, Medea (my favorite role), a British wife and a brainy science snob, to name a few, Mashburn’s charismatic stage presence, delivery, range and sheer likability had me wondering why we haven’t yet seen her showing off her comedic chops on Saturday Night Live.”

--- Kane Country Chronicle
+-- Kane County Chronicle

 "Marika Mashburn can easily send the audience into stitches with just a well-timed glare or a smartly observed behavior.
 Who knew that Mashburn's low-key placement of a tissue near the end of the show could garner such knowing laughs of recognition?"